jessewaweru/jessewaweru/README.md

 ## Hola 👋 , Mi nombre es Jes y solo soy una persona curiosa. ##

 I'm a Data enthusiast and passionate Data Analyst focusing on Python,SQL,Power Bi,and Google Sheets.
-I love and believe in a continous learning and development mindset in both life and work.one.
-Working in Code and Data.
+I love and believe in a continous learning and development mindset in both life and work.

 - 👯 I’m interested in developing and furthering my skills through collaboaration with genuine peers across the world.
 - 🌱 I’m currently working on furthering my python skills through projects.